ninowwwup/ninowwwup/README.md

 ### Hi there I'm Francisco Silva👋

-> Quite resume about me ☺️:
+> Some fun facts about me ☺️:

 - 🔭 I’m currently working on back-end with Databases Analysis (freelancer)
 - 🌱 I’m currently learning Machine Learning to Data Science